84KaliPleXon3/Paytm_standard_checkout/README.md

 # How to install the sample test files on a local web server:(wamp/xampp)
  1. Copy zip file in document root of your server (like /var/www/)
- 2. login to https://dashboard.paytm.com/next/apikeys and find your test api keys.
+ 2. login to https://business.paytm.com/ and https://dashboard.paytm.com/next/apikeys to find your test api keys.
  2. Open config_paytm.php file from the lib folder and update the below constant values.
     - PAYTM_MERCHANT_KEY – Provided by Paytm
     - PAYTM_MERCHANT_MID - Provided by Paytm